 What advice would you give someone who is attempting to skate 10,000+ kilometers in 2019

 Skating that much distance takes a lot of time.
-Time that many do not have when they still have to work.
-But anyone who tries it must listen to their own body, and must be aware of when to take a break.
-You do not have to prove anything to anyone, everything you do should be done for yourself.
+The time that many do not have when they still have to work.
+But anyone who tries it must listen to their own body and be aware of when to take a break.
+You do not have to prove anything to anyone; everything you do should be done for yourself.

 What skates, frames, bearings and wheels did you use during 2018?

 The Powerslide TAU skate, Powerslide Katana Rocker Trinity 231mm Frame, Powerslide Twincam ILQ 9 PRO SCRS bearings, 3x100mm Wheels mostly Powerslide Infinity Plus 100mm/88a for dry and warm weather and Powerslide Infinity Plus 100mm/84a or Hyper Hyperformance +Grip 100mm/85a for cold and wet weather.

 How many sets of wheels and bearings did you go through in 2018.

 I went through two sets of bearings, which had to be exchanged gradually if they were damaged by moisture and dirt, and five to six sets of wheels.
 I don’t remember exactly how many because I often changed my wheels depending on the weather or what kind of skating I was doing.
 When I skated distance, I used 100mm wheels, but I would switch to 90mm wheels for urban skating.